RayTracingON/ASCII-generator/README.md

 # [PYTHON] ASCII generator
 # Update for Pillow 11.0.0
+## Because getsize isn't supported in pillow 11.0.o, so I change it to getbbox
 ## Introduction

 Here is my python source code for ASCII generator.
 With my code: